Blue Grosbeak

 Blue Grosbeak, Passerina caerulea interfusa, Male.
 Photograph taken within a residential community, Alamos, Sonora, February 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-The Blue Grosbeak is found throughout Mexico.
-The caerulea subspecies winters in southeastern Mexico including the Yucatan Peninsula.
-The interfusa subspecies is found year-round in Chihuahua and Sonora and populations from the United States winter in western Mexico from southern Sonora, south to Jalisco and west to Mexico City with a few individuals being found in Baja California Sur.
+The Blue Grosbeak is a migratory bird found throughout the southern United States and Mexico.
+Both subspecies winter in Mexico and Central America and breed in the United States during the summer months.
+The caerulea subspecies winters in southeastern Mexico, mostly on the Yucatan Peninsula.
+The interfusa subspecies is found year-round in Chihuahua and Sonora and populations from the United States winter in western Mexico from southern Sonora, south to Jalisco, and west to Mexico City with a few individuals being found in Baja California Sur.